The Howard Bison’s hopes for a dream basketball season have turned into a nightmare

 Jan.
 14: Players begin to test out of isolation

-During the first round of coronavirus tests since the outbreak, five players are negative.
+During the first round of coronavirus tests since the outbreak, five players test negative.

 Jan.
 16: Showdown with Notre Dame is canceled